A Reporting Culture Is a Just Culture

 - Is there a more efficient way of implementing it?

-- Are workers actually following this measure as they should?
+- Are workers actually following this process as they should?

-These questions should be asked and followed up with regularity, especially as new programs or measures are implemented, because let’s face it, workers are vulnerable.
+These questions should be asked and followed up with regularity, especially as new processes or risk controls are implemented because let’s face it, workers are vulnerable.

-Contact between aircraft and ground-service equipment account for more than 80% of ramp accidents.
+Contact between aircraft and ground-service equipment accounts for more than 80% of ramp accidents.
 Gate stop injuries have 17% more injuries during arrival than departures.

 Why these disparities?
 These are questions that cannot be answered with management sitting in an office.